-- 34. Anti-collision devices such as bird flappers must be installed where power lines cross avifaunal corridors (e.g., grasslands, rivers, wetlands, and dams). - 35.
-The footprint of the development and access routes must be limited to the areas required for actual construction works. - 36.
-Construction must only commence once the Protected Area status (Proclaimed Private Nature Reserve: Language Private Nature Reserve) has been changed or de-proclaimed for the directly affected property. - 37.
-An on-going alien vegetation removal programmes as well as the rehabilitation and revegetation of the seasonal wetlands and seasonal stream's buffer zones must be implemented. - 38.
+- 34. A pre-construction walkdown of the approved development footprints must be conducted during the wet/growing season to identify sensitive biodiversity features (i.e., flora SCC) which require permits for removal/translocation; and inform the micro-siting of project infrastructure. - 35.
+A permit must be obtained from the relevant authorities for the removal or disturbance of any TOPs, Red Data listed or provincially protected species prior construction. - 36.
+The highly sensitive areas as identified by avifauna and heritage specialists must be clearly demarcated as no-go areas. - 37.
 No exotic plants must be used for rehabilitation purposes.
-Only indigenous plants of the area must be utilised. - 39.
-Should any archaeological sites, artefacts, paleontological fossils, or graves be exposed during construction work, work in the immediate vicinity of the find must be stopped, the South African Heritage Resources Agency (SAHRA) must be informed, and the services of an accredited heritage professional obtained for an assessment of the heritage resources. - 40.
-Hazardous substances must be stored in a bunded and designated area to avoid accidental leakage into the environment. - 41.
+Only indigenous plants of the area must be used. - 38.
+The PV facility and infrastructure footprints must avoid areas designated CBA 1, and delineated wetland and their buffers. - 39.
+A 100m buffer around the substations to allow for micro-siting must be adhere to. - 40.
+Should any archaeological sites, artefacts, paleontological fossils, or graves be exposed during construction work, work in the immediate vicinity of the find must be stopped, the South African Heritage Resources Agency (SAHRA) must be informed, and the services of an accredited heritage professional obtained for an assessment of the heritage resources. - 41.
+Hazardous substances must be stored in a bunded and designated area to avoid accidental leakage into the environment. - 42.
 An integrated waste management approach must be implemented that is based on waste minimisation and must incorporate reduction, recycling, re-use and disposal where appropriate.
 Any solid waste must be disposed of at a landfill licensed in terms of Section 20 (b) of the National Environment Management Waste Act, 2008 (Act No.59 of 2008).